Medically reviewed by Drugs.com. Last updated on Feb 25, 2022.

 A nurse or other trained health professional will give you this medicine.
 It is given as a shot into one of your muscles, usually in the deltoid (upper arm).

-This medicine is given as two doses, one month apart.
+Prehevbrio™ is given in 3 doses.
+The first 2 doses are given at least 1 month apart.
+The third dose is given at least 6 months after the first dose.
+Heplisav-B™ is given in 2 doses, at least 1 month apart.
 To get the best possible protection against infection with the HBV virus, you should complete your vaccine dosing schedule.

 It is important that your doctor check your progress to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.